 When will we hear whether or not our project has been awarded?

 Applicants will be notified of the Board’s decision within 30 days of the application deadline.
 Decisions will come in the form of a letter signed by either the Board Chair or the Executive Secretary.
 Letters are attached as PDF files to emails that are sent from the Executive Secretary.
-Please ensure the contact information included in the application is up to date.
-If you do not receive an email within 30 days, please check your spam folder and contact the Executive Secretary.
+The emails are sent to the contact person indicated in the application.
+Please ensure that information is up to date!
+If you do not receive an email within 30 days, check your spam folder and contact the Executive Secretary.